open-telemetry/oteps/text/0250-Composite_Samplers.md

 A special attention is required for CP samplers.
 The sampling probability they record in trace-state is later used to calculate [_adjusted count_](https://opentelemetry.io/docs/specs/otel/trace/tracestate-probability-sampling/#adjusted-count), which, in turn, is used to calculate span-based metrics.
 While the composite samplers presented here are compatible with CP samplers, generally, mixing CP samplers with other types of samplers may lead to undefined or sometimes incorrect adjusted counts.

+The need to encode and decode the `Tracestate` multiple times affects performance of the composite samplers.
+This drawback is eliminated in Approach Two.

 ## Approach Two

 A principle of operation for Approach Two is that `ShouldSample` is invoked only once, on the root of the tree formed by composite samplers.
 All the logic provided by the composition of samplers is handled by calculating the threshold values, delegating the calculation downstream as necessary.

-### Consistent Probability Sampler API
+### New API

-To make this approach possible, all Consistent Probability Samplers need to implement the following API, in addition to the standard Sampler API.
-This extension will be used by all composite samplers in Approach Two, as listed in the next sections.
+To make this approach possible, all Consistent Probability Samplers which participate in the samplers composition need to implement the following API, in addition to the standard Sampler API.
+We will use the term _Composable Sampler_ to dentote Consistent Probability Samplers which provide the new API and conform to the rules described here.
+The composite samplers in Approach Two are Composable Samplers as well.

 #### GetSamplingAdvice

-This is a routine/function/method for all Consistent Probability Samplers.
+This is a routine/function/method for all Composable Samplers.
 Its purpose is to query the sampler about the activities it would perform had it been asked to make a sampling decision for a given span, however, without constructing the actual sampling Decision.

 #### Required Arguments for GetSamplingAdvice: